 Do you believe in the Supreme Being?

 A belief in the Supreme Being, whatever you choose to call him, is a requirement for membership.
 Once again, we are not a religion, but a faith in the Divine is a crucial prerequisite for our task of making a good man into a better man.
 We are not looking for proof of regular worship, just a belief and acknowledgement of something higher than ourselves.

 Other than the above

 You will need an open and enquiring mind, a willingness to get involved, a love of friends and new experiences plus a conviction that you are not yet a finished piece of work and can be better than you are.

 If all the above apply, we look forward to hearing from you.
-Use the Contact Us page to send us your details and we will be in touch.
-A short meeting will be arranged for a chat and if all goes well, you will be asked to come and meet some of the members on a rehearsal night.
+Use the Contact Us page to send us your details, and we will be in touch.
+We will arrange a short meeting for a chat, and if all goes well, we will ask you to come and meet some of the members on a rehearsal night.